Game Management Unit 45C

 Four-wheel drive is recommended.
 Hunters should keep in mind that very little of the Kofa is accessed by vehicle and vehicles are required to stay on designated roads.
 ATV's may be useful, but check with the Kofa about where they can be used and ATV's must be licensed and insured for highway driving.

-Overview: Mountain lion hunting is not permitted on the Kofa National Wildlife Refuge.
+Overview: Currently, mountain lion hunting is not permitted on the Kofa National Wildlife Refuge.